-Nonlinear Optics appeals to a wide audience of physics, optics, and electrical engineering students, as well as to working researchers and engineers.
+Nonlinear Optics will have lasting appeal to a wide audience of physics, optics, and electrical engineering students, as well as to working researchers and engineers.
 Those in related fields, such as materials science and chemistry, will also find this book of particular interest.

 Graduate-level courses on nonlinear optics in EE, ECE and Physics departments.
 Reference for practitioners of nonlinear optics.

 Preface to the Third Edition Preface to the Second Edition Preface to the First Edition